lukeasrodgers/underscore-js-externs/README.md

 - install closure compiler
 - make sure ruby is installed
 - `export CC_PATH={path/to/compiler.jar}`
-- from this directory: `cd test && ruby compile_javascript.rb`
+- from this directory, `cd` to the appropriate test directory
+- `ruby compile_javascript.rb`

 This will spit out a bunch of errors.
 Most of them are irrelevant, related to missing jQuery externs, etc.

-## Tags

-I've begun creating tags for the appropriate version of underscore.

-Currently only 1.3.3 and 1.4.3 are tagged.